seinisiala/Elk-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly reliable, in addition to restricting access/traffic to the network.
 - Load balancing allows someone to evenly distribute network/traffic to prevent failure caused by overloading.
 This strategy will improve the performance and availability of applications, websites, and databases.
-Benfits to using a jump box include ip restrctions that communicate with the Jump Box, remote connectivity, and allows monitoring and logging on a single box.
+Benefits to using a jump box include ip restrictions that communicate with the Jump Box, remote connectivity, and allows monitoring and logging on a single box.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
 - Filebeat monitors log files and log events.